-Smoothie bowls are a very simple way to nurture your body’s cells.
+Smoothie bowls are a very simple and convenient way to nurture your body’s cells.
 A balanced diet needs a constant intake of:

 A smoothie bowl is an ideal way to include all of these.
-Adding adaptogens and superfoods such as maca powder, bee pollen, ginger, turmeric or spirulina is also a great way to boost the nutritional value of your bowl, and add extra support for a balanced hormone production.
+Adding adaptogens and superfoods such as maca powder, bee pollen, ginger, turmeric, or spirulina is also a great way to boost the nutritional value of your bowl and add extra support to balance your metabolic processes.

-Making one is as simple as making a smoothie.
-In fact, you can adapt almost any smoothie recipe to a bowl by using about 1/3 less liquid and/or adding in a thickener like silken tofu, avocado, nut butter, extra frozen fruit (bananas will make it extra creamy), yogurt or even cooked cannellini beans.
+Making one is almost as simple as making a smoothie.
+In fact, you can adapt nearly any smoothie recipe to a bowl by using about 1/3 less liquid and/or adding in a thickener like silken tofu, avocado, nut butter, extra frozen fruit (bananas will make it extra creamy), yogurt, or even cooked cannellini beans.

-Make sure to use as much frozen fruit as possible in a smoothie bowl to keep it thick; you don’t want your breakfast to be soupy, and you don’t want your delicious toppings to sink, either!
+Make sure to use as much frozen fruit in a smoothie bowl as you need to keep it thick; you don’t want your breakfast to be soupy, and you don’t want your delicious toppings to sink, either!

 5 Steps to the Perfect Smoothie Bowl Recipe